Relocating for STEM: 7 reasons to move to Boston for work

 Just up the road in Foxborough’s Gillette Stadium are six-time Super Bowl champions, the world-famous New England Patriots (despite losing Tom Brady, they remain the second-most supported football team in the nation).
 The ground is shared with the New England Revolution, the state’s only professional soccer team and the joint-oldest club in the MLS.

 7) Getting around

-Serving the metro area’s 4 million inhabitants (690,000 of whom are in Boston proper), the effective Massachusetts Bay Transport Authority (MBTA) public transportation network represents an easy way to commute and a great way to explore the city.
+Serving the metro area’s 4 million inhabitants (690,000 of whom are in Boston proper), the effective Massachusetts Bay Transport Authority (MBTA) public transportation network represents an easy commute and a great way to explore the city.

 With an approval rating of 69% among users — one of the highest nationwide — the Boston-Cambridge-Newton-MA-NH public transport system was ranked fifth in the U.S. by The Fabric Insurance Agency.

 The city’s subway, known as the “T,” runs throughout Boston, into Cambridge, and the nearby suburbs — offering easy access to all the main attractions.
 A single basic fare for the T is called a Charlie Ticket and is priced at $2.75.
 With a Charlie Card (similar to NYC’s MetroCard or London’s Oyster card), the price for a single trip drops to $2.25.

 Aside from the T, regular buses service the harder-to-get-to parts of town, while the MBTA Commuter Rail provides links to 141 stations across Eastern Massachusetts and even parts of Rhode Island.
 Boston Logan Airport is only 20 minutes away from downtown by public transit.